 1) Purpose

-The purpose of this SOP is to provide a standardized procedure for conducting stability testing of new dosage forms in compliance with ICH Q1C guidelines to ensure their quality, safety, and efficacy over their intended shelf life.
+The purpose of this SOP is to outline the procedure for conducting stability testing for high-volume drug products in compliance with regulatory guidelines.
+This ensures that drug products maintain their quality, safety, and efficacy throughout their shelf life, even under large-scale production conditions.

 2) Scope